jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 There is a 128G SSD there, it's good choice for OS installation however I decided to install the system on a USB stick based on the following reasons:

 1. There is an internal USB 2.0 port and USB 2.0 flash memory stick is cheap
-2. Easier to clone a USB stick as cold offline backup, once one failed I can just plug another one
+2. Easier to clone a USB stick as cold offline backup, once one failes I can just plug another one
 3. It's a home NAS server, not much services and workloads on it
-4. The above 128G SSD could be a **cache* drive to improve reading speed a lot
+4. The above 128G SSD could be a **cache** drive to improve reading speed a lot
 5. There is perfect solution to decrease USB **write**

 ### How to decrease USB write?